Skip to main content

 Exit 1 if there are findings.
 Useful for CI and scripts.

-Skip any file or directory that matches this pattern;
+Skip any file or directory whose path that matches PATTERN.

 --exclude-rule=VAL